thelia-modules/ReCaptcha/Readme.md

     ![Invisible captcha](https://developers.google.com/recaptcha/images/invisible_badge.png)

+If you're using Thelia 2.4 or better, you can automatically add a CAPTCHA to the standard Thelia contact form.
+To do so, just check the "Add captcha to standard contact form" box in the module configuration.

-Then you'll need help from a developer to add some hooks in template and dispatch the check events, see details below.
+For thelia 2.3, you'll need help from a developer to add some hooks in template and dispatch the check events, see details below.

 ### Hook